A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Abstract

 \section{Abstract}

 Fully supervised salient object detection (SOD) methods have made considerable progress in performance, yet these models rely heavily on expensive pixel-wise labels.
 Recently, to achieve a trade-off between labeling burden and performance, scribble-based SOD methods have attracted increasing attention.
-Previous models directly implement the SOD task only based on small-scale SOD training data.
-Due to the limited information provided by the weakly scribble tags and such small-scale training data, it is extremely difficult for them to understand the image and further achieve a superior SOD task.
-In this paper, we propose a simple yet effective framework guided by general visual representations that simulate the general cognition of humans for scribble-based SOD.
-It consists of a task-related encoder, a general visual module, and an information integration module to combine efficiently the general visual representations learned from large-scale unlabeled datasets with task-related features to perform the SOD task based on understanding the contextual connections of images.
+Previous scribble-based models directly implement the SOD task only based on SOD training data with limited information, it is extremely difficult for them to understand the image and further achieve a superior SOD task.
+In this paper, we propose a simple yet effective framework guided by general visual representations with rich contextual semantic knowledge for scribble-based SOD.
+These general visual representations are generated by self-supervised learning based on large-scale unlabeled datasets.
+Our framework consists of a task-related encoder, a general visual module, and an information integration module to efficiently combine the general visual representations with task-related features to perform the SOD task based on understanding the contextual connections of images.
 Meanwhile, we propose a novel global semantic affinity loss to guide the model to perceive the global structure of the salient objects.
-Experimental results on five public benchmark datasets demonstrate that our method that only utilizes scribble annotations without introducing any extra label outperforms the state-of-the-art weakly supervised SOD methods and is comparable or even superior to the state-of-the-art fully supervised models.
+Experimental results on five public benchmark datasets demonstrate that our method, which only utilizes scribble annotations without introducing any extra label, outperforms the state-of-the-art weakly supervised SOD methods.
+Specifically, it outperforms the previous best scribble-based method on all datasets with an average gain of 5.5\% for max f-measure, 5.8\% for mean f-measure, 24\% for MAE, and 3.1\% for E-measure.
+Moreover, our method achieves comparable or even superior performance to the state-of-the-art fully supervised models.